 We do not provide treatments funded by these claims.

-When accessing our counselling service we may collect information about your health, including your medical history and information about health care you have received.
+When accessing one of our health related services (for example, GP services or counselling services) we may collect information about your health, including your medical history and information about health care you have received.
 We may also collect your Medicare card number, if you receive a 'bulk-billed' service.
 If you need disability support services, we will collect information about your health or your disability, or if you are a carer information regarding you, your relationship to the person being cared for and the health or disability of the person being cared for.

 What is UniWellbeing?